Master DMARC Fundamentals for Email Security

 • p - Policy for the domain (none, quarantine, reject)

-• adkim - DKIM alignment mode (r=relaxed, s=strict)
+• adkim - DKIM alignment mode (r=relaxed allows organizational domains, s=strict requires exact match)

-• aspf - SPF alignment mode (r=relaxed, s=strict)
+• aspf - SPF alignment mode (r=relaxed allows organizational domains, s=strict requires exact match)

 Getting Started with DMARC

-Implementing DMARC is a gradual process that should be approached carefully:
+Implementing DMARC is a gradual process that should be approached carefully.
+Follow this proven deployment strategy:

-Start with a policy of p=none to collect data about your email ecosystem without affecting mail flow.
+Start with a monitoring policy to collect data about your email ecosystem without affecting mail flow:

-Once you understand your legitimate email sources, move to p=quarantine to send suspicious emails to spam.
+Once you understand your legitimate email sources and have SPF/DKIM properly configured, move to quarantine mode:

 Common DMARC Challenges